41% reduction in energy consumption

 30% mechanical/energy reduction from ASHRAE 90.1 baseline

-• 100% of design studios have access to natural daylight.
+100% of design studios and faculty offices have access to natural daylight

 The strategies employed by the project team—a true collaboration across multiple disciplines—and a complete MEP systems reconsideration deliver significant energy savings in comparison to the building’s prior consumption.
 Before the renovation, the AEG building was consuming 171 kBtu/sf/year and had two thermostats controlling the entire system.
 Following the renovation, the project is modeled to operate on 59.2 kBtu/sf/year, representing a 65% energy savings.
 Almost 230 thermostats now control the building’s systems, giving each quadrant on each floor the ability to change temperatures.
 The renovation and repair will save the company up to $2 million a year in energy and repair costs.